 Understanding WordPress Multisite Structures

-WordPress Multisite: Subdirectory vs. Subdomain Setup
+WordPress Multisite: Subdirectory vs. subdomain setup

 WordPress Multisite allows you to create multiple sites under one installation.
 The two primary ways to organize them are: